leonletto/ca-for-labs/README.md

-# createCa - Create your own CA for your environment and issue and revoke certificates as needed.
+# littleCa - Create your own CA for your environment and issue and revoke certificates as needed.

 ## Features:

-* Create your own CA for your environment
+* Create your own CA for your lab, home network or demo environment
 * Issue server certificates for your environment
     * Creates PEM and PFX certificates
 * Revoke certificates for your environment